Canada Publishes List of 8 Foods Not Allowed Into the Country in 2026

 - Houseplants

-- Pets and live animals (special permits required)
+- Pets and live animals (special permits required).

 Source: UGC

-Weapons and Firearms
+Weapons and firearms

-Persons intending to travel to Canada must note that weapons and firearms are strictly regulated.
 Many items permitted in other parts of the world are prohibited or restricted and hence must be declared to the Canada Border Services Agency (CBSA).

-Common illegal weapons:
+Common illegal weapons are:

 - Nunchaku sticks